trychlos/pwix-tabbed/README.md

 - `tabbedId`: the identifier of the 'Tabbed' component
 - `tabbedTabId`: the identifier of each tab, same whether we display a nav-link or a tab-pane

-The component Handles following events:
+The component handles following events:
 - `tabbed-do-activate`, data={ tabbedId, index } ask to activate the tab by its index
 - `tabbed-do-activate`, data={ tabbedId, label } ask to activate the tab by its current nav label
 - `tabbed-do-activate`, data={ tabbedId, name } ask to activate the tab by its name